 Initial Implementation

-Before we do any changes to the source code, let’s inspect how it looks right now, and how you would probably begin with any project.
+Before we make any changes to the source code, let’s inspect how it looks right now, and how you would probably begin with any project.

 In our case, we have the OwnerController